2015–16 UC Davis Aggies men's basketball team

 The 2015–16 UC Davis Aggies men's basketball team represented the University of California, Davis during the 2015–16 NCAA Division I men's basketball season.
-The Aggies were led by fifth year head coach Jim Les and played their home games at The Pavilion as members of the Big West Conference.
-They finished the season 11–19, 6–10 in Big West play to finish in fifth place.
+The Aggies were led by fifth-year head coach Jim Les and played their home games at The Pavilion in Davis, California as members of the Big West Conference.
+They finished the season 11–19, 6–10 in Big West play, to finish in fifth place.
 They lost in the quarterfinals of the Big West tournament to UC Santa Barbara.